IanMercer/pi-sniffer/README.md

 # getting started

+* Set up your Raspberry Pi following the instructions [here](RaspberrySetup.md) if you haven't already.
 * update package lists: `sudo apt-get update`
 * install GIT if you don't already have it `sudo apt-get install git-core`
 * install dependencies: `sudo apt-get install libglib2.0-dev` and `libssl-dev`